curtisgibby/mac-os-media-player-slack-python/README.md

 ## Do you have any improvements planned?

-- Add artist and/or song title blacklists to prevent specific tracks from being sent to Slack.
 - Check the current play time to more accurately determine an end time for the Slack status (instead of assuming that the whole song still needs to be played).
 - Consolidate the Mac, [Windows](https://github.com/curtisgibby/winrt-slack-python), and [Linux](https://github.com/curtisgibby/mpris-slack-python) versions of this script (so that the OS-specific parts of the process are pulled out into modules, and the common stuff can all be run in a single python script).
 - If possible, get rid of the external dependency on `nowplaying-cli`.
 (If you know how to get this data from native Python APIs, please add an answer to [my Stack Overflow question](https://stackoverflow.com/questions/78609762/how-can-i-use-pythons-mpnowplayinginfocenter-to-get-current-song-information-fr).)